Walk This Road (album): Promotion

 The album was announced on December 30, 2024, on the band's social media profiles.
 The album was previewed by three tracks, the first being "Lahaina" in 2023.
 The title track and "Call Me" were previewed in 2025.
-The album will be followed by a tour that will run through summer 2025, starting on August 4, 2025, and ending September 19, 2025.
+The album was followed by a tour that started from August 4, 2025, and ended on September 19, 2025.
 The band was supposed to be one of the support acts for Electric Light Orchestra during ELO's BST Hyde Park 2025 performance.
 The performance was cancelled due to Jeff Lynne's health issues.

 Reception

 Rolling Stone critic Sage Anderson states that the title track "embodies a sense of hope and togetherness, in terms of searching for the right path forward."

 Classic Rock magazine critic John Aizlewood stated that it "is an album as full of joy as it is of craft.
 Sixteen albums in, they're still not letting themselves down."

 AllMusic critic Mark Deming called it an "album that honors the band's rocking spirit while making room for McDonald's soul-satisfying vocal style."

 The single "Learn to Let Go" spent 7 weeks on the Billboard Adult Contemporary Charts, peaking at #23.